-- Arm is trademark or registered trademark of Arm Limited (or its subsidiaries) in the US and/or elsewhere. - OpenMP is a trademark of OpenMP Architecture Review Board. - Linux(R) is the registered trademark of Linus Torvalds in the U.S. and other countries. - All other trademarks and product names are the property of their respective owners. - The trademark notice symbol (TM,(R)) is not necessarily added in the system name and the product name, etc. published in this material.
+- Arm is a registered trademark of Arm Limited (or its subsidiaries or affiliates) in the US and/or elsewhere. - The OpenMP name and the OpenMP logo are registered trademarks of the OpenMP Architecture Review Board - Linux(R) is the registered trademark of Linus Torvalds in the U.S. and other countries. - All other trademarks and product names are the property of their respective owners. - The trademark notice symbol (TM,(R)) is not necessarily added in the system name and the product name, etc. published in this material.